-So you’re thinking of traveling to Malta and you’re looking for a Malta travel guide?
+So you’re thinking of travelling to Malta and you’re looking for a Malta holidays and travel guide to help you plan your trip?
 You’ve come to the right place!

-My name is Edward and I’ll be your virtual travel guide to the Maltese islands.
-All information you come across on MaltaUncovered.com was written by me, from personal experience as a life long tourist in Malta.
+My name is Edward and I’ll be your virtual Malta travel guide to the Maltese islands.
+All information and most photos that you’ll come across on MaltaUncovered.com was written by myself, from personal experience as a life-long tourist in Malta.

-I can think of at least 10 good reasons to visit Malta but in a nutshell:
+I can think of at least 10 reasons to visit Malta.
+The main ones are:

 The two most popular ways to get to Malta are:

 Where to stay in Malta really depends on what type of traveller you are and what you plan on doing during your visit.
-Whatever your plans are, traveling to different parts of the island doesn’t take long at all, especially if you decide to rent a car.
+Whatever your plans are, travelling to different parts of the island doesn’t take long at all, especially if you decide to hire a car.
 Public transport can be a little trickier, however, so it’s still worth choosing your location carefully.

 The only mode of public transport are buses, which will take you to even the remotest parts of the islands but will take significantly longer to get you from A to B than when you drive yourself.
 Nevertheless, despite a rocky reform in recent years, public transport is reasonably reliable, comfortable and reasonably priced.